mapbender/mapbender-starter/CONTRIBUTING.md

 Is a special set of folders and files that look so:

 * *Component* - Contains _components_ in other words _services_,
     this contains buisness logic in classes.
-The _components_ are used by API's-
+The _components_ are used by controllers or other components
 * *Exception* - Contains exceptions.
 * *DataFixtures* - Fixtures are used to load a controlled set of data into a database.
 This data can be used for testing or could be the initial data required for the application to run smoothly
 * *EventListener* - Contains event listeners